imamhida1998/k-style/README.md

 ## Getting started

+### How to Run this Service/app on Docker

 ```
 docker build --tag kstyle:1.0 .
 docker run  -d -p 3000:3000 kstyle:1.0
-click your browser and go to http://localhost:3000/api/swagger/index.html for document API
 ```
+If docker imange on docker, you can click this URL [Swagger](http://localhost:3000/api/swagger/index.html) for document API until you go to the page below
 ![View Swagger](https://github.com/imamhida1998/k-style/assets/63911715/7ddf7257-913c-44a8-aa6c-73b363b3ff06)

 ## case order for transaction